lukenewman/Instasearch/README.md

 #Instagallery
-(yes, "Instagallery".
+(Yes, "Instagallery".
 I need to change the project/repo name.)

 A beautiful way to browse your Instagram feed and focus on the content before the creator or details -- much like a real art gallery.